Prathammunot73/Team_SyntaxError/README.md

 ### Event Calendar Workflow
 1. Admin creates event with date, time, and target audience
-2. System sends email notifications to targeted students
+2. System sends notifications to targeted students
 3. Real-time WebSocket updates for online students
 4. Students view events on landscape calendar
 5. Click events to see details with countdown timer